 In November 2014, the Company entered into a licensing and collaboration agreement with Merck, or the Merck Agreement, to develop, manufacture and commercialize rVSV-ZEBOV GP, an Ebola vaccine the Company licensed from the Public Health Agency of Canada, or PHAC.
 Under the terms of the Merck Agreement, the Company granted Merck an exclusive, royalty bearing license to rVSV-ZEBOV GP and related technology.
 Under the Merck Agreement, the Company received a \$30.0 million non-refundable, upfront payment in December 2014, and a one-time \$20.0 million non-refundable milestone payment in February 2015 upon the initiation of the pivotal clinical trial using the current rVSV-ZEBOV GP vaccine product as one arm of the trial.
-In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-ZEBOV GP license agreement product sales and escalating royalties on potential commercial sales by Merck of annual net sales worldwide.
+In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-ZEBOV GP license agreement product sales and escalating royalties on potential commercial sales by Merck of products other than current products within the Company's patent rights ranging from low to high single digit, on increasing levels of annual net sales worldwide.
 Merck will lead the development of rVSV-ZEBOV GP and any other rVSV-based viral hemorrhagic fever vaccine product candidates in order to create a marketable product safe for human use.

 The Merck Agreement was amended on December 5, 2017 in connection with our entry into an amended and restated PHAC license on December 5, 2017.
 The amended Merck Agreement absolves our subsidiary, BioProtection Systems Corporation, or BPS, from any future obligation to negotiate or amend the terms of the PHAC license, converts the scope of Merck's sublicense under PHAC's intellectual property rights to be non-exclusive in the Ebola Sudan field of use, and requires Merck to reimburse us in certain circumstances where we may be obligated to pay royalties to PHAC as a result of Merck's product sales but Merck would not otherwise be obligated to pay a royalty to us.
+On April 26, 2018 the Company entered into an agreement with Merck, DTRA and BARDA to transfer the government grants from BARDA and DTRA to Merck.
+The transfer was completed in June 2018 and Merck has replaced the Company as the prime contractor on all such grants.
+As a result grant revenues for the three and nine months ended September 30, 2018 have decreased as compared to the three and nine months ended September 30, 2017 and the Company does not expect to recognize additional revenue from government contracts for the development of the rVSVΔG-ZEBOV GP vaccine product candidate subsequent to September 30, 2018.

 The Company completed all deliverables under the Merck Agreement in their entirety during the year ended December 31, 2016.
-For the three and six months ended June 30, 2018, the Company recognized license and collaboration revenues under the Merck Agreement of \$368,000 and \$828,000, respectively, for the reimbursement of costs not covered under government contracts.
-For the three and six months ended June 30, 2017, the company recognized license and collaboration revenues under the Merck Agreement of costs not covered under government of zero and \$8,000, respectively, for the reimbursement of costs not covered under government of zero and \$8,000, respectively, for the reimbursement of costs not covered under government contracts.
+For the three and nine months ended September 30, 2018, the Company recognized license and collaboration revenues under the Merck Agreement of \$120,000 and \$949,000, respectively, for the reimbursement of costs not covered under government contracts.
+For the three and nine months ended September 30, 2017, the company recognized license and collaboration revenue under the Merck Agreement of \$48,000 and \$55,000, respectively, for the reimbursement of costs not covered under government contracts.